Tuesday, October 29, 2024

 At the heart of discrimination is our sense of deservingness of another of some resource we have authority over.
 So like many other social conflicts, discrimination is a matter of distributive justice.
 Distribution of wealth, power or opportunity.

-In the past successful civilizations ruled through autocracy and through the division of the population into classes which self regulated access to resources and opportunity.
+In the past, successful civilizations ruled through autocracy and through the division of the population into classes which self regulated access to resources and opportunity.
 Deviants to social norms may have been deterred through non-subtle discrimination and subtle discrimination, to be made into public examples (if greek myths and such are taken to have more merit than bed-time stories).
 The discrimination an ancient man might have faced was certainly far worse (on average) than what we may face in modern times.
 Access to knowledge on philosophical inquiries into morality and the nature of reality were trapped in silos in various civilizations across time and land in the hands of the great philosophers of the times.
-So the danger posed by such knowldge would have not been a great concern.
+So the danger posed by such knowledge would have not been a great concern.

 Over the past millennia we have made great progress towards bringing many forms of discrimination to light where we have tackled them them through social change and laws.
 It is much harder now to discriminate someone based on gender, race, religion or level of nationalism.
 But we still allow subtle discrimination .